 400 Series Ferritic – Typical grade: 430 Straight chromium (12 – 18%); low carbon, magnetic, but not heat treatable.
 Typical use: Appliance trim, cooking utensils.

-300 Series Austenitic – Typical grade: 304 Chromium (17 – 25%), Nickel (8 – 25%); nonmagnetic, not heat treatable.
-Can develop high strength by cold working.
-Additions of molybdenum (up to 7%) can increase the corrosion resistance.
-Typical use: Food equipment, chemical equipment, architectural applications.
+300 Series Austenitic stainless steels – Typical grade: 304 stainless steel Chromium (17-25%) and nickel (8-25%); nonmagnetic, highly corrosion-resistant, and not heat-treatable.
+Can develop high strength through cold working.
+Additions of molybdenum (up to 7%) further enhances pitting and crevice corrosion resistance especially in chloride-rich environments.
+Typical use: Food processing equipment, chemical processing equipment, architectural applications.

 The Many Benefits of Stainless Steel

-Fire and Heat Resistance – Special high chromium and nickel-alloyed grades resist scaling and retain high strength at high temperatures.
-Stainless Steel is used extensively in heat exchangers, super-heaters, boilers, feedwater heaters, valves, and mainstream lines as well as aircraft and aerospace applications.
-Stainless steel has a high melting point, which means it can withstand elevated temperatures without melting or deforming.
-(The specific melting point depends on the alloy composition)
+High Temperature Strength and Heat Resistance – Special high chromium and nickel-alloyed grades resist scaling and retain high strength at high temperatures.
+Stainless Steel is used extensively in critical high-temperature applications, including heat exchangers, super-heaters, boilers, feedwater heaters, valves, and main steam lines as well as aircraft and aerospace components.
+Stainless steel has a high melting point, which means it can withstand extreme temperatures without melting warping or deforming.
+(The specific melting point depends on the alloy composition) All stailness steels are valued for their thermal stability, oxidation resistance, and reliability in high-heat environments.

-Hygiene – Stainless steel tubing has a smooth, non-porous surface that is easy to clean and maintain.
-It is commonly used in critical applications such as food and beverage processing, pharmaceutical manufacturing, biotechnology, medical devices, and cleanroom environments.
-Its corrosion resistance further enhances its longevity, making it an essential component in industries where hygiene, precision, and sterility are non-negotiable.
+Hygiene – Stainless steel tubing offers superior hygienic performance because of its smooth, non-porous surface, which prevents the accumulation of bacteria, contaminants and residues.
+It is widely used in food and beverage processing, pharmaceutical production and biotechnology manufacturing, medical devices and cleanroom systems.
+Its excellent corrosion resistance further extends its service life, ensuring reliable performance where hygiene, precision, and sterility are essential.

-Aesthetic Appearance – The bright easily maintained surface of stainless steel provides a modern and attractive appearance.
-The availability of various finishes, including brushed, polished, and satin, provides designers with versatility to achieve specific aesthetic effects, ensuring stainless steel tubing’s enduring appeal in a wide range of applications.
+Aesthetic Appearance – The bright easily maintained surface of stainless steel provides a modern, clean and visually appealing appearance.
+It’s resistance to staining, tarnishing, and discoloration ensures a long-lasting finish, even in demanding environments.
+The availability of various surface finishes, including brushed, polished, mirror and satin, provides designers with versatility to achieve specific aesthetic effects, ensuring stainless steel tubing’s enduring appeal in a wide range of applications.

 Strength-to-Weight Advantage – The work-hardening property of austenitic grades results in a significant strengthening of the material from cold-working alone, and the high strength duplex grades, allow reduced material thickness over conventional grades yielding considerable cost savings.
-The high strength of stainless steel tubing allows engineers and designers to create robust and durable structures and components while minimizing overall weight.
+The high strength and durability of stainless steel tubing allows engineers and designers to create robust, lightweight structures and components without comprimising performance.

-Ease of Fabrication – Stainless steel has excellent formability and machinability.
-Its versatility allows for various fabrication methods, including cutting, welding, bending, and forming, making it a preferred material in many industries for creating a wide range of products and structures.
-It is indispensable in medical applications, where precision, hygiene, and longevity are paramount.
+Ease of Fabrication – Stainless steel has excellent formability and machinability, enabling efficient use across a wide range of fabrication processes.
+It can be easily cut, welded, bent formed and machined.
+It’s versatility makes it a preferred material across industries for prodcuing complex components and structures.
+It is indispensable in medical and healthcare applications, where precision, hygiene, and long-term durability are critical.

-100% Recyclable – Over 50% of new stainless comes from old remelted stainless steel scrap, thereby completing the full life cycle.
-Recycling stainless steel reduces the demand for new materials, conserves energy and minimizes environmental impacts of mining and production.
+100% Recyclable – Over 50% of new stainless steel production comes from recycled scrap metal.
+Recycling stainless steel reduces the demand for raw materials, lowers energy consumption and minimizes environmental impact of mining and production.
 Because stainless steel is non-corrosive and durable, it can be recycled repeatedly without losing its inherent properties.